The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Cobordism group of immersions and the Arf--Kervaire invariant of stably framed manifolds

 The immersion $h_1: L^{2l+1} \looparrowright \R^{4l+2}$ is equipped with a skew-framing of the normal bundle, defined by the bundle isomorphism $\Psi_L: k \kappa \equiv \nu_{h_1}$.
 Starting from the immersion $f$, we have constructed the skew-framed immersion $(h_1,\Psi_{L})$.
 Define the element $\delta([f]) \in Imm^{sf}(2l+1,2l+1)$ to be the regular skew-framed cobordism class $[(h_1,\Psi_{L})]$.

-{\bf The Browder-Eccles invariant.} An alternative definition of the Arf-Kervaire invariant of framed immersions was given by Eccles in \cite{E1}.
-It uses the characteristic numbers of double point manifolds and is based on a theorem of Browder (\cite{Br}).
-In this theorem the Arf-Kervaire invariant is constructed by means of the Adams spectral sequence.
-The following simplest version of definition was given by Eccles in \cite{A-E1}.
+{\bf The Browder-Eccles invariant.} An alternative definition of the Arf-Kervaire invariant of framed immersions was given by (Eccles, 1981).
+Such a definition uses the characteristic numbers of double point manifolds and is based on a theorem of (Browder, 1969).
+In his theorem, the Arf-Kervaire invariant is constructed by means of the Adams spectral sequence.
+The following simplest version of the definition was given by Eccles in (Akhmetiev and Eccles, 1999). \begin{definition} Define the Browder-Eccles invariant $\bar \Theta(f)$ of a framed immersion $f$ by the formula